A Book & Prompted Journal | Author Shannon W. Williams

-Welcome to The Middle.
-Let’s travel through together.
+Welcome to the Middle.
+You’re not alone.
+Let’s walk through it together.

 • Shannon W. Williams •